Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 Shunk Bay Cam Weather for Shunk Bay

-VII.
-Purpose and Background
+V. Purpose and Background

 The central nightly question for an aurora chaser is "What is the current position of the brightest portion of the main aurora oval?"
-That position is anti-pole of the Sun on the Earth's dark side and moves from the east to the west in geographic longitude each hour.
+That position is anti-pole to the Sun on the Earth's dark side and moves from the east to the west in geographic longitude each hour.
 The position of the main aurora oval also moves north-south in geographic latitude depending on the instant intensity of a solar storm.

 First, if your interest is not the current night solar wind, but rather is the likely arrival time of Coronal Mass Ejections over the next few days or tonight, use the section titled "Plan Long-Range: Forecast CME Arrival Times."